 This is Don Julio González, The Man Behind the legendary Don Julio Tequila.
 If you think you’re not a tequila fan, you really need to try this brand!

-First check out this video about how he became the legend that he is today, how he built a business from nothing by pursuing his passion.
+We’re going to talk about how Don Julio became the legend that he is today, how he built a business from nothing by pursuing his passion.
 Then we’ll get into the details more after you get a little background.

 A man that came from nothing, Julio González was raised in the “Los Altos” Highlands region of Mexico where the soil is made of rich clay, ideal for growing blue agave.González spent his childhood learning the ancient methods of making mescal wine in underground ovens before he decided to start growing agave on his own.